 All members have to post collateral as a guarantee that they can pay for the contracts they have entered into.
 Collateral can be posted under different types of agreements which is described in further detail below.
-All such agreements have predefined templates which are published on the Nord Pool website under the Market Rulebooks.

-Posting Collateral for members trading in the UK
+Posting collateral for members trading in the UK

 The cash collateral account